fmatte1/fmatte.github.io/_posts/2025-03-26-why-we-shouldn't-catch-StackOverFlowError.md

 A `StackOverflowError` is a type of `VirtualMachineError`, which is an error.
 This indicates a serious problem that a reasonable application should not attempt to catch.

-Language Specification and the Java Virtual Machine Specification <a href="https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-6.html#jvms-6.3">Java Virtual Machine Specification </a> provide detailed information about the semantics of this error.
+Language Specification and the <a href="https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-6.html#jvms-6.3">Java Virtual Machine Specification </a> provide detailed information about the semantics of this error.
 Specifically the latter states:

 ``
 A Java Virtual Machine implementation throws an object that is an instance of a subclass of the class